biplab1/c4gt-2025-mifos-docs/README.md

 For future contributors:
 - Complete review & merge of draft PRs in `mobile-wallet`.
 - Connect UPI frontend flows with backend APIs once integration clarifications are resolved.
-- Extend Merchant Payments and AutoPay modules as planned.
+- Extend Payments and AutoPay modules as planned.

 ---